 Material unload progress will display the same functionality regardless of whether a model or support canister is being unloaded.
+The Cancel button will become selectable giving you the option to cancel the material unload if necessary.
 Once a canister's material is unloaded from the head the pathway between the canister's Material Status Icon and the corresponding Tip Status Icon will be solid black, and the canister's load status will update to "Not Loaded".
 The Load Material button (up arrow) will become selectable, indicating that the canister can be reloaded, if needed.

-Figure 4-28: Material Load Progress Indicator
+Figure 4-29: Material Load Progress - Unloading